Lycolia/pandoc-plantuml-html/README.md

 # About this

-Convert PlantUML embedded in Markdown to an image with Pandoc and output it to HTML
+-   Convert PlantUML embedded in Markdown to an image with Pandoc and output it to HTML
+-   No assets files, output to only single HTML file

 ## Requirements